hyperreal64/cool-startpage/README.md

 sudo cp local-settings.js /usr/lib64/firefox/defaults/pref/
 ```

-Note: The Firefox library path might be different dependening on your Linux distribution.
+Note: The Firefox library path might be different depending on your Linux distribution.
 On Fedora, it is `/usr/lib64/firefox`, but on other distros it might be `/usr/lib/firefox`.

 Restart Firefox, and you should be good to go.